rafed/rafed.github.io/content/other/martial_arts.md

   columns: '2'
 ---

-Martial arts became my passion when I was 16 and it still remains one of my top things to do.
+Martial arts became my passion since I was 16 and it still remains one of my top things to do and discuss.